2025ad05047-hub/breast-cancer-classification/README.md

 ## 1. Problem Statement

-Breast cancer is one of the most common types of cancer, and early detection is important for effective treatment.
-The objective of this project is to develop and compare multiple machine learning classification models for predicting whether a breast tumor is benign or malignant based on diagnostic measurements.
+The main objective of this project is to predict whether a breast tumor is Benign or Malignant using Machine Learning classification algorithms.

-Five machine learning classification algorithms are implemented and evaluated on the same dataset.
-Their performance is compared using multiple evaluation metrics.
+Breast cancer detection is an important classification problem because early identification of malignant cases can help in further diagnosis and treatment.

+In this project, I have implemented five different Machine Learning classification models on the same dataset.
+After training the models, I compared their performance using different evaluation metrics to find which model gives the best overall result.

 ---

 ## 2. Dataset Description

-**Dataset:** Breast Cancer Wisconsin Diagnostic Dataset
+**Dataset Name:** Breast Cancer Wisconsin Diagnostic Dataset

-**Source:** Kaggle / Wisconsin Diagnostic Breast Cancer Dataset
+**Source:** Kaggle

-The dataset contains diagnostic measurements of breast mass samples.
-Each sample is classified as either benign or malignant.
+The dataset contains different measurements of breast mass samples which are used to identify whether the tumor is Benign or Malignant.

+The dataset contains:

-- Total instances: 569
+- Total Records: 569
-- Predictive features used: 30
+- Input Features: 30
-- Target variable: `diagnosis`
+- Target Column: `diagnosis`
-- Classification type: Binary Classification
+- Problem Type: Binary Classification

-### Target Classes
+### Target Values

 - `0` = Benign
 - `1` = Malignant

-The `id` column was removed because it is only an identifier and does not provide useful information for classification.
+The `id` column was removed because it is only used for identification and does not help the Machine Learning model in prediction.

 The dataset was divided into:

 - 80% Training Data
 - 20% Testing Data

-A stratified train-test split was used to preserve the class distribution.
+I used stratified train-test splitting so that the distribution of Benign and Malignant cases remains similar in both training and testing data.

-StandardScaler was applied for models that benefit from feature scaling.
+Feature scaling using `StandardScaler` was also applied for the models where scaling is useful.

 ---

 ## 3. Machine Learning Models Used

-The following five classification models were implemented:
+I implemented the following five classification models:

 1. Logistic Regression
 2. Decision Tree Classifier